 This Offshore Passage Making course is our most advanced open water sailing certification course, for experienced sailors who want to build skills, knowledge and confidence in preparation for long passages in open waters.
 If you are indeed moving towards a long passage over vast ocean stretches, your first open water sailing lesson could make or break your desire to pursue that goal.
-Offshore Sailing School is very conscious of your safety aboard, and like the Coastal Passage Making Course, requires that two U.S. Coast Guard licensed instructors are aboard at all times.
+Offshore Sailing School is very conscious of your safety aboard, and requires that two U.S. Coast Guard licensed instructors are aboard at all times.
 Passage Making instructors are certified at the highest US Sailing instructor certification level to teach Offshore Passage Making courses.

 Request a Quote

 Next Available Fast Track to Offshore Passage Making Course Date will be in march 2019 at south seas island resort on captiva island, florida

 Please contact us to put your name on our Wait List while we finalize the March 2019 dates.
 During the Celestial Navigation course, you will stay ashore at South Seas Island Resort.

 About Your Time Under Sail in the Passage Making Course